Redundakitties/colorful-minimalist/README.md

 - removed weird purple top left square from menuShow.css
 - updated sidebery to beta v5 (highly recommend)
 	- due to updating sidebery, had to change a bunch of sideberyTweaks.txt
+	- made a new file for this called sideberyTweaksv5.txt

 ## Contact